golang-design/research/content/posts/ultimate-channel.md

 If there is a concurrency bug, the running application will keep eats memory from OS and eventually leads to OOM.
-Developers argue that an unbounded channel should be added to the language mainly because the `MakeChan` function is returning an `interface{}` typed channel which brings weakly typed flaw into the statically typed Go code.
+Developers argue that an unbounded channel should be added to the language mainly because the `MakeChan` function is returning an `interface{}` typed channel which brings a weakly typed flaw into the statically typed Go code.
 Eventually, Ian Lance Taylor from the Go team [clarifies](https://golang.org/issue/20352#issuecomment-365438524) that an unbounded channel may have a sort of usage but is unworthy to be added